tBaxter/questions-for-employers/README.md

 **Is there a company/employee bonus structure and if so, how does it work?**

 **How often do you offer above asking?** Can you speak with someone who got such an offer?

-## More

-What information is shared with the employees (revenues, costs, operating metrics)?
-Is this an “open book” shop, or do you play it closer to the vest?
-How is information shared?
-How do I get access to the information I need to be successful in this job?

-Who are the heroes at your company?
-What characteristics do the people who are most celebrated have in common with each other?
-Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?

-What kinds of tasks are routinely demanded of by management beyond the original job description?

-Does the company require a prospective employee to sign a non-complete contract?
-If so, in a few words please explain how restrictive it is.
-Is this non-compete contract negotiable?

 ## For engineering orgs